 It’s also hard to hit higher notes above the 12th fret without it sounding scratchy.
 So try and stay further towards the head stock.

-We recommend watching this for technique inspiration - obviously a Gibson or Epiphone Les paul sound incredible:
+We recommend watching our PMT College video for technique inspiration - obviously a Gibson or Epiphone Les paul sound incredible:

 Jimmy Page Style Bowed Guitar

 Jimmy uses a load of distortion - usually tube style with a treble boost in combination with a delay pedal.
 He also hits the strings for added effect.

 Vibrato: Yes, you can do it.
 It’s difficult, but it can be done.

 String bends: You can even bend the strings

 Hammer-on’s / pull-off’s: Hammer ons and pull-offs sound great

 Hitting the strings: Hitting the strings with some delay gets you that awesome Jimmy Page Sound.